-Norfolk based Singer-songwriter Paul Thompson is gaining a reputation as one of the true eccentrics of the British singer-songwriter scene.
-His ‘Floating to the Fringe Tour’ saw him embarking on a Guinness World Record breaking three month musical odyssey to the Edinburgh Festival Fringe...in a milk float!
+Paul Thompson is a professional singer-songwriter, guitar tutor and sound engineer based in Upper Sheringham, Norfolk.
+Paul has gained a reputation as one of the true eccentrics of the British singer-songwriter scene after his ‘Floating to the Fringe Tour’ saw him embarking on a Guinness World Record breaking three month musical odyssey to the Edinburgh Festival Fringe...in a milk float!

 In summer 2017, Paul did another tour in Bluebell, this time from Norfolk to Land’s End, raising over £3,000 for Cancer Research.
-While waiting for his milk float to be repaired in Somerset, on a whim Paul applied to do a Master’s Degree in Songwriting at Bath Spa University, which he was accepted onto, and completed with a Distinction in September 2018.
+While waiting for his milk float to be repaired in Somerset, Paul applied to do a Master’s Degree in Songwriting at Bath Spa University, which he was accepted onto and completed with a Distinction in September 2018.
+During the Master's Degree Paul lived in a motorhome that was converted into a mobile recording studio by Sound on Sound Magazine.

 For all enquiries please get in touch with Paul via the contact page.